Frank Frazetta - 1928 - 2010

 A Defense of Frazetta

-If this sounds like simple criticism, remember Frazetta was still drawing and painting but only with his left hand, the right hand destroyed (for useful art purposes) by a stroke.
-Like Renoir who had to have his brushes bandaged to his arthritic hands (he couldn't hold them), Frazetta kept working even though he was long past the stage where he was needing to earn a living and feed a family.
+If this sounds like simple criticism, remember the aged, elder Frazetta was still drawing and painting but only with his left hand, the right hand destroyed (for useful art purposes) by a stroke.
+Like the wealthy and accomplished Renoir in his private garden, who had to have his brushes bandaged to his arthritic hands because he couldn't hold them, Frazetta kept working even though he was long past the stage where he was needing to earn a living and feed a family.

-When I see Frazetta paintings, especially the images he made in his prime working years after he was blackballed by Al Capp (after Frazetta spent years on 'ghosting' the comic strip tales of Dogpatch, 'time wasted' according to the older Frazetta), I don't just see a stock phantasy image that illustrates a (often) second rate adventure-quasi-sci-fi tale.
+When I see Frazetta paintings, especially the images he made in his prime working years after he was blackballed by Al Capp (after Frazetta spent years 'ghosting' the popular comic strip tale of hillbillies in Dogpatch, Arkansas, work which the older Frazetta said was 'time wasted'), I don't just see a stock phantasy image that illustrates a (often) second rate adventure-quasi-sci-fi tale.
 Instead I see the aggressive, often angry and fear-filled expression of an independent artist and illustrator fighting to make a living while dealing with art directors and the terror of the sink-or-swim reality of the commercial art market.

 In fact, I think the viewer with an eye for the details of Frazetta's work will note the startling constancy that Frazetta's heroic figures typically resemble Frazetta himself (look at the eyes and cheek bones), and the women typically all resemble variations on his wife Ellie.
-Like American writer Edgar Allen Poe who seems to have regularly only been writing about himself in his tales, regardless of the actual character in a story, Frank Frazetta seems to have been regularly simply drawing and painting self-portraits.
+Like American writer Edgar Allen Poe who seems to have only been writing about himself in his tales, regardless of the actual character in a story, Frank Frazetta seems to have been regularly simply drawing and painting self-portraits and things that were much closer to him than a distant fantasy world.

 - Huntley Haverstock